Have you ever needed to export your entire InDesign document to Word?

 - (Optional) Margins are maintained.
 The margins in the Word file will be set to the same margins as the first page of the InDesign file.

 - (Optional) Page breaks are maintained.
 Instead of all chapters running on as a single long Word file, the Pro version will insert chapter breaks where they exist in InDesign.
 Specifically, if a new story starts on a new page in InDesign, it will do so in Word as well.

 - Export selected stories only.
 You may choose to export stories on visible layers only.
 So if you don’t need to export everything, hide the layer that the first text frame of the story is on.

 These pro features, if selected, make the end Word file look much more similar to the InDesign and, as a result, easier to handle in many cases.

-Export to Word PRO is available for only $29.99/year (annual subscription).
-Click on the link below to purchase and enjoy immediate download.
+Export to Word PRO is available for only $49/year (annual subscription).
+Click on one of the buttons below to purchase and enjoy immediate download.
 You’ll be up and running in no time.